tmgerst/FreeRTOS-Emulator/opponents/README.md

 # ESPL Opponents

-You will find precopiled executeabled to game opponents in this directory.
+You will find pre-compiled executables to game opponents in this directory.

 ## Manual